anujpathania/HotSniper/README.md

 * Note that Open Scheduler will only work with multi-program mode i.e. with option --benchmarks

 * Note for Open Scheduler to work it requires to know beforehand, in worst case, how many threads the benchmark would produce as it only supports one thread per core execution model.
 This needs to be profiled (use static scheduler).
 For many benchmark+input this is done in function "coreRequirementTranslation" in file "scheduler_open.cc".
 Add more enteries if you want to support them.

+* Set the DVFS algorithm to be used - [scheduler/open/dvfs] logic = off

+* Set min and max DVFS frequencies, as well as DVFS step size [scheduler/open/dvfs] min_frequency = 1.0 max_frequency = 2.4
+	frequency_step_size = 0.1

+* Note: this frequency range should match with the many-cores base frequency set in [perf_model/core] frequency = 2.4

+* Set DVFS epoch
+	[scheduler/open/dvfs]
+	dvfs_epoch = 1000000

+* Note: If DVFS is used, this value should be a multiple (or the same as) the period used for periodic power tracing (see Feature #2).